 - a.
 Agricultural income derived from sources in Nepal by a person other than the income from an agriculture business derived by a firm, company, or partnership; and - b.
-The income of a social, religious, educational, or charitable organization of a public character registered without having a profit motive and similar other organizations approved by the Inland Revenue Department as exempt organization. - c.
-The Income earned by Drinking Water and Sanitation Consumer Committee as per its objectives, registered as per Water Resources Act, 2049.
+The income of a social, religious, educational, or charitable organization of a public character registered without having a profit motive and similar other organizations approved by the Inland Revenue Department as an exempt organization. - c.
+The Income earned by the Drinking Water and Sanitation Consumer Committee as per its objectives, registered as per Water Resources Act, 2049. - d.
+Income of approved mutual fund derived in line with its objective - e.
+Income of non-profit motive educational institution established based on letter of understanding with GON or related body.